JediRhymeTrix/deck-toggle-autohdr/README.md

 ### Temporary Fix for Bash Shortcuts Plugin

+> **NOTE: If you have version 2.0.4 or later of the Bash Shortcuts plugin, you can ignore this step.**

 Due to a current issue in the Bash Shortcuts plugin that prevents flags from being passed correctly to scripts, you need to perform the following steps:

 1. Open the file `/home/deck/homebrew/plugins/bash-shortcuts/py_backend/instanceManager.py`.